About Barr Gazetas

 Savvas has won the RIBA Regent Street Project and Architects’ Journal Future Reception competitions among other architectural prizes.
 He enjoys all areas of design and is currently designing his own line of furniture.

-Simon Scarlett joined Barr Gazetas from Wilkinson Eyre in 2015 having previously worked and studied in Milan.
+Simon Scarlett joined Barr Gazetas as an Architect in 2015 and was promoted to Senior Architect in 2022, having previously worked at Wilkinson Eyre and studied in Milan.
 A keen filmmaker, Simon takes a very visual, three-dimensional approach to design, with a focus on narrative and user experience.

 Simon has previously worked on a number of international projects with experiences ranging from large, infrastructural and high-rise schemes in North America; to residential developments in Europe and Africa; as well as a number of smaller scale refurbishments and new-builds in rural and urban Britain.